bionanopatterning/Ais/README.md

 ## Fluorescence-guided segmentation ##
 ![](scNodes/res/scR_fluo_g_seg.png)
 In [scNodes](github.com/bionanopatterning/scNodes) + Pom, data can be forwarded from the correlation editor into Pom's segmentation editor.
-In the above image, a tomogram overlayed with a single molecule fluorescence localization map of rsEGFP2-labelled vimentin is being segmented; the fluorescence localization reveal the location of vimentin filaments surrounded by a bundle of actin filaments an microtubules.
+In the above image, a tomogram overlayed with a single molecule fluorescence localization map of rsEGFP2-labelled vimentin is being segmented; the fluorescence localizations reveal the location of vimentin filaments surrounded by a bundle of actin filaments an microtubules.

 ## 3D ray-traced fluorescence overlays ##
 ![](scNodes/res/scR_fluo_overlay.PNG)